FazeFlynn/AIML-Class/readme.md

 ### **Lecture 41: Advanced Text Classification Techniques**

-In this lecture, we will explore advanced techniques used in text classification.
-These methods go beyond basic models like Naive Bayes and offer more flexibility and power for various text classification tasks.

----

 ### **1. Support Vector Machines (SVM)**

-#### **Definition**:
 Support Vector Machines (SVM) are supervised learning models that can be used for both classification and regression tasks.
 In text classification, SVMs are widely used for their ability to find the optimal hyperplane that separates different classes.

 #### **Key Concept**: